Christopher-Borders/Cybersecurity-Portfolio/README.md

 ---

-This portfolio reflects the end-to-end workflow of a Security Operations Center (SOC), including detection, triage, investigation, and response across multiple data sources.
+This portfolio reflects the end-to-end workflow of a Security Operations Center (SOC), including detection, triage, investigation, and response across multiple data sources and security domains.